 Spend crisp fall days enjoying Kamloops' colourful trails as they turn the golden hues of autumn.
 The best time to enjoy these trails is during the month of October.
 Here are 5 accessible trails ideal for the whole family - strollers included.

 McArthur Island Loop

 A hub of sports-related activities in the summer, McArthur Island in the fall is a peaceful leaf-strewn wander.
 The flat, paved path loops 3.1km around the perimeter of the island through golden deciduous trees.
 Watch the wild ducks and marmots, enjoy the Butterfly Garden, free mini-golf course and free disc golf course along the way.

 River's Trail - Waterfront Park

-Following the bank of the South Thompson River, the tree-lined trail from Riverside Park to Pioneer Park is an ideal location to see the changing colours of fall.
+Following the bank of the South Thompson River, the tree-lined trail from Riverside Park to Pioneer Park along the Rivers Trail is an ideal location to see the changing colours of fall.
 Experience art displays, gardens, deciduous trees, and views of Mt.
 Peter and Paul along the 2.8km roundtrip trail.

 Among the first of the trails to change its leaves, the Isobel Lake Interpretive Trail winds through the forest alongside the lake.
 Newly enhanced and reopened as fully accessible, the dirt path is wider, offers numerous benches to pause at, and even has accessible outhouse facilities.
 Pack a lunch or pick one up at a local eatery to enjoy at the enchanting Forest Inn picnic spot.